GonzoReal/Gonzalo_Aguilar_Projects/README.md

 ### Data Collection

-Many tabs later I found the dataset I wanted to work with from a [website](esportearnings.com)
+Many tabs later I found the dataset I wanted to work with from a website all about esports and data [HERE](https://www.esportsearnings.com/players/console-players)

 I used Google Sheets IMPORTHTML() fuction to import the data into a spreadsheet the field name's are not so pretty to work with in SQL

 <img width="1085" alt="Screen Shot 2022-07-12 at 8 51 25 AM" src="https://user-images.githubusercontent.com/104581752/178510597-f0d5f667-b09d-4ff9-961b-8601e6951654.png">

-### Data
+### Data Altering in BigQuery
-Renaming the column names
+* aliasing column names to visulize and summarize the data in a more preferable way
+* filtering the data to list only the highest earning(last 30 days) console players
+* Limiting the results to focus only on the top 10 players